Alan Baró: Ponferradina

-Subsequently, Baró moved to another team in the third tier, SD Ponferradina, totalling 44 appearances in his debut campaign as they won promotion via the play-offs.
-He was always first choice during his spell at the Estadio El Toralín, mainly as a stopper, scoring his first goal on 9 December 2012 in a 3–1 home victory over CD Mirandés.
+Subsequently, Baró joined another team in the third tier, SD Ponferradina, totalling 44 appearances in his debut campaign as they won promotion via the play-offs.
+He was always first choice during his spell at the Estadio El Toralín, mainly as a centre-back, scoring his first goal on 9 December 2012 in a 3–1 home victory over CD Mirandés.

 Baró started in 34 of his 35 appearances in 2015–16, but the club was relegated from the second division after a four-year stay.

 Australia

-On 7 July 2016, Baró joined Melbourne Victory FC as a replacement for the retired Matthieu Delpierre.
+On 7 July 2016, Baró signed with Melbourne Victory FC as a replacement for the retired Matthieu Delpierre.
 He was released on 12 May 2017, moving to fellow A-League side Central Coast Mariners FC late in that month.

 On 23 September 2017, Baró was announced as the latter's captain.
 In June of the following year, the 33-year-old mutually terminated his contract despite having a year left on it.